Chief Residents’ Message

 Welcome from the Chief Residents in the Department of Anesthesiology, at the University of Florida!

-Our program trains residents not only to be exceptional clinicians, but also provides opportunities to work on research and/or quality improvement projects.
 Our large pool of faculty come from diverse backgrounds ranging from decades spent in academia to those experienced in private practice anesthesiology.
 As a result, our residents receive excellent training in all subspecialties of anesthesiology.
-Many of our faculty members are known nationally and internationally for their exemplary teaching which has won them awards, as well as their groundbreaking research and publishing careers.
+Many of our award winning faculty members are known nationally and internationally for their exemplary teaching as well as their groundbreaking research and publishing careers.
+Our program trains residents not only to be exceptional clinicians, but also provides opportunities to work on research and/or quality improvement projects.

 Thank you for expressing interest in our residency program.
 We invite you to come see firsthand what UF Health has to offer you for your educational and personal growth endeavors.